Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Introduction

 Transformer was originally presented in \cite{vaswani2017attention} for natural language processing and recently achieves remarkable success in many fields.
 In \cite{dosovitskiy2020image}, a Vision Transformer (ViT) framework is developed, which proposes patch embedding for image preprocessing and performs better than state-of-the-art CNNs.
-The work of \cite{chen2021decision} presents an effective combination of RL and Transformer, which casts the traditional RL problem as a conditional sequence modelling by leveraging the causally masked Transformer.
+The work of \cite{chen2021decision} presents an effective combination of RL and Transformer, which casts the traditional RL problem as a conditional sequence modeling by leveraging the causally masked Transformer.
 The structured features of Transformer are further incorporated in \cite{liu2022robot} to improve robotic manipulation by capturing the spatio-temporal relationship between the dual-arm movements.
-As a variant of classical ViT, Transformer is also extended for robotic grasping in \cite{9810182} by developing different window attention and hierarchical skip-connected architectures to obtain the local information and model long-term connections.
-Despite recent progress, most of the existing methods with Transformer mainly focus on natural language processing or computer vision, lacking the guidance to drive the robots towards task completion.
-It is unclear how the conventional Transformer can be combined with RL to guide the agent to understand complex motion planning tasks that consist of a series of sub-goals that need to be completed logically.
+Despite recent progress, most of the existing methods with Transformer mainly focus on natural language processing or computer vision, lacking the guidance to drive robots towards task completion.
+It is unclear how conventional Transformer can be combined with RL to guide the agent to understand complex motion planning tasks that consist of a series of sub-goals that need to be completed logically.